Coronation of Tonga’s King

 During the ceremony, both King Tupou and Queen Nanasipau’u – dressed in velvet and fur robes – were both crowned with golden crowns, while the King was also anointed with holy oil.

 Foreign royal guests were Crown Prince Naruhito and Crown Princess Masako of Japan, Archduke Georg of Austria and Princess Marie-Therese von Hohenberg.
 Other dignitaries included the Governor-Generals of Australia and New Zealand.

-Tagged Coronation, Queen Nanasipau’u Tuku’aho, Tupou VI.
+Tagged Coronation, Queen Nanasipau’u Tuku’aho of Tonga, Tupou VI of Tonga.